-As announced on March 6, 2013, INSIDE Secure has launched a plan to reorganize its worldwide business activities.
-This plan aims to reduce operating expenses (as part of the overall redefinition of the Group's strategic priorities in its markets) by lowering administrative and marketing costs, refocusing its research and development activity and improving operational efficiency.
-As at December 31, 2013, INSIDE Secure has finalized its plan to reduce its workforce both in France and in the various countries covered by the plan.
-An expense for severance payments and other related costs amounting to US\$ 7,136 thousand was recorded in 2013.
-The Group has also recorded a provision for restructuring expenses amounting to US\$ 1,571 thousand relating to the latest departures announced before closing, which are expected to take place during the first half of 2014.
+In 2013, INSIDE Secure launched a plan to reorganize its worldwide business activities.
+This plan aimed to reduce operating expenses (as part of the overall redefinition of the Group's strategic priorities in its markets) by lowering administrative and marketing costs, refocusing its research and development activity and improving operational efficiency.

+An expense for severance payments and other related costs for employees having left the company in 2014 amounting to US\$ 462 thousand was recorded in 2014.
+The Group has also maintained a provision for restructuring expenses amounting to US\$ 25 thousand as at December 31, 2014.

-These items have been recorded within 'Other gains / (losses), net' (see note 27).
+These items have been recorded within "Other gains / (losses), net" (see note 27).